-Potential Impact: Construction traffic could cause a substantial traffic increase on the local county roads that provide direct access to the project construction sites as these roads generally have low traffic volumes.

-There are no public transit services, or pedestrian or bicycle facilities in the Project access routes in the program area.
+Potential Impact: The PEIR concluded that while construction activities could cause a substantial traffic increase on local county roads that provide direct access to project construction sites, these increases, would be of temporary duration.
+In addition, the PEIR concluded that no public transit services, or pedestrian or bicycle facilities are present on the project access routes in the program area.
+Consistent with the analysis in the PEIR, the project would cause temporary increases in traffic on local roads, and would not affect public transit services or bicycle or pedestrian facilities.
 However, oversized construction vehicles could potentially disrupt the movement of bicycles traveling on the shoulders of some local access roads (e.g., Altamont Pass Road, West Grant Line Road, Mountain House Road), and lane or road closures associated with material deliveries could temporarily disrupt bicycle access.